 Insurance underwriters specialize in many different types of insurance including auto, homeowners, marine, commercial, personal/professional liability, and travel.

 Education and Training

 Insurance underwriters are typically hired with a bachelor's degree.
-Coursework in business, mathematics, science, accounting, finance, economics, probability and statistics, computer technology, and engineering can all be helpful depending on the focus of underwriting activity.
+Coursework in business, mathematics, science, accounting, finance, economics, probabilities and statistics, computer technology, and engineering all can be helpful depending on the focus of underwriting activity.